MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 ## Limitations or known issues

-- Reports work if you have non-pseudonymized report data selected for your organization.
+- Reports work if you have nonpseudonymized report data selected for your organization.
 To change this setting, you must be a Global Administrator.
 Go to the [Reports setting in the Microsoft 365 admin center](https://admin.microsoft.com/#/Settings/Services/:/Settings/L1/Reports) and clear **Display concealed user, group, and site names in all reports**.
 - Report data may be delayed by up to 48 hours.
 In new tenants, it can take a few days for data to be generated successfully and available for viewing.

 ## Remedial actions from Data access governance reports

 Once you run the Data access governance reports to discover potential oversharing, the next step is to take actions to remediate such risks.
 We recommend considering factors like sensitivity of the content, amount of content exposed and disruption to existing status.

 If immediate action needs to be taken, you can configure [Restricted access control (RAC)](./restricted-access-control.md) and restrict access to a specified group (currently in preview).
-You can also leverage the ['Change history' report](./change-history-report.md) to identify recent changes to site properties that could lead to oversharing.
+You can also use the ['Change history' report](./change-history-report.md) to identify recent changes to site properties that could lead to oversharing.

 You can also request the site owner review the permissions before taking necessary actions via the Site access review feature that is available within the Data access governance reports.